Clamentos/FabRISC/src/spec/Section6.typ

             [PFPA], [WLEN], [*Page Fault Physical Address*: \ This register holds the page table physical address of the currently running process.
 This register is privileged and is only needed when the system implements the USER module.],

             [SGPRBU], [SRFS], [*SGPRB Usage*: \ This register keeps track of which registers of the SGPRB have been written by associating each bit to the corresponding register in the SGPRB, thus helping to reduce the amount of state that needs to be saved and restored during context switches.
-This register is privileged and is only needed when the system implements the USER and CTXR modules and the SGPRB is present.],
+This register is privileged and is only needed when the system implements the USER and CTXR modules],

             [VGPRBU], [VRFS], [*VGPRB Usage*: \ This register keeps track of which registers of the VGPRB have been written by associating each bit to the corresponding register in the VGPRB, thus helping to reduce the amount of state that needs to be saved and restored during context switches.
 This register is privileged and is only needed when the system implements the USER and CTXR modules and the VGPRB is present.],